 On 18 February 2013, 250,000 options were issued which expire six years after the grant date, and are exercisable at any time within that period.
 On 27 March 2013, 100,000 options were issued which expire six years after the grant date, and are exercisable at any time within that period.
 On 9 April 2013, 100,000 options were issued which expire six years after the grant date, and are exercisable at any time.
-On 24 May 2013 1,000,000 options were issued which expire six years after the grant date and are exercisable in part no more than one half after one year from the grant date and one half two years from the grant date and are exercisable in part no more than one half after one year from the grant date and one half two years from the grant date and are exercisable in part no more than one half after one year from the grant date and one half two years from the grant date
+On 24 May 2013 1,000,000 options were issued which expire six years after the grant date and are exercisable in part no more than one half after one year from the grant date and one half two years from the grant date.
+On 3 September 2013 1,000,000 options were issued both which expire five after the grant date and are exercisable in part no more than one half after one year from the grant date and one half two years from the grant date and are exercisable in part no more than one half after one year from the grant date and one half two years from the grant date and are exercisable in part no more than one half after one year from the grant date and one half two years from the grant date and are exercisable in part no more than one half after one year from the grant date and one half two years from the grant date and are exercisable in part no more than one half after one year from the grant date and one half two years from the grant date